ExtendRealityLtd/VRTK/DOCUMENTATION.md

 If the transforms for the buttons are not provided, then the script will attempt to find the attach transforms on the default controller model in the `[CameraRig]` prefab.
 If no text is provided for one of the elements then the tooltip for that element will be set to disabled.
-There are a number of parameters that can be set on the Prefab which are provided by the `VRTK/Scripts/VRTK_ControllerTooltips` script which is applied to the prefab.
+There are a number of parameters that can be set on the Prefab which are provided by the `VRTK_ControllerTooltips` script which is applied to the prefab.

 ### Inspector Parameters